ACM40960/project-Ellen_Bennett/README.md

 **Note:** There is no external data sources required for this project.
 All data is generated using random number generators in Mathematica and R.

-Mathematica notebook *Estimating_Pi.nb* and *Estimating_Pi.R* are used for repredocing the first section and running each method.
+Mathematica notebook *Estimating_Pi.nb* and *Estimating_Pi.R* are used for reproducing the first section and generating estimates for each method.
 R script *Convergence_Analysis.R* runs the code for the second section to determine the convergence of each method with the aim of finding an optimal method(s).
 Finally for section three, an R script called *Computation_Time_Analysis.R* is used to compare the computation times of the best method(s) found during the previous analysis.

 ### Mathematica Notebook